 Playsuit is a sleeved playsuit.

-haha the last two is MY own definition :Pposted about 4 years ago
+haha the last two is MY own definition :Pposted over 4 years ago

 Jumpers are pullover and sweaters (usually knited)

 Playsuits are all-in-one with shorts also known as a romper

 Jumpsuit is all-in-one with trousers if you get what I mean

 Those are the British meanings :)posted over 4 years ago